Clinical Practice Supports image

 • Frailty increases with age.

-• People are frail when they have more things wrong with them than do others of the same age.
+• People living with increased frailty have more complex needs than others of the same age.

 Frailty across care settings